LCSB-BioCore/COBREXA.jl/docs/src/quickstart.md

-If you are running COBREXA.jl for the first time, it is very likely that upon installing and importing the packages, your Julia installation will need to precompile their source code.
-In fresh installations the precompilation process may typically take between 3 and 5 minutes.
+If you are running COBREXA.jl for the first time, it is very likely that upon installing and importing the packages, your Julia installation will need to precompile their source code from the scratch.
+In fresh installations, the precompilation process should take less than 5 minutes.

 When the packages are installed, switch back to the "normal" julia shell by pressing Backspace (the prompt should change color back to green).
 After that,